yutakaos/rUIC/README.md

 - `is_naive` : whether rEDM-style estimator is used
     - **This argument is experimental.
 May be changed in the future.**
     - Whether to return naive estimator.
-If `FALSE`, the estimator bias is corrected using weights of neighbors.
+If FALSE, the estimator bias is corrected using weights of neighbors.
-    - If `TRUE`, the result will be similar to Convergent Cross Mapping (CCM) in rEDM package.
+    - If TRUE, the result will be similar to Convergent Cross Mapping (CCM) in rEDM package.

 ## Outputs in rUIC package